-7. Crossdressing can easily become idolatry.
+8. Crossdressing can easily become idolatry.
 The behavior itself can become an idol, something that a crossdresser feels he can’t live without, what gives his life meaning and purpose.
 But it is also essentially about worship of self instead of God.
 The crossdresser looks to crossdressing to meet his needs rather than God.
-Further, I compare it to an eating disorder, a self obsession with the body, which becomes idolatry.
-As an anorexic person obsesses about losing weight to appear beautiful, they are blind to their unhealthiness (which is also not beautiful).
-I think crossdressing does the same thing.
-They both become such an idol that other life decisions are made to keep the addiction of the idol going, whether that means loss of job, loss of spouse, or in the case of eating disorders, loss of life.
-See my posts – Crossdressing can become idolatry and Crossdressing demands sacrifice of self.
+Further, it can be compared to an eating disorder, a self obsession with the body, which becomes idolatry.
+As an anorexic person obsesses about losing weight to appear beautiful, she is blind to her unhealthiness (which is also not beautiful).
+Crossdressing does the same thing.
+They both become such an idol that all other life decisions are made for the sake of the idol.
+The autogynephilic desires become ultimate in that person’s life.
+See this post – Crossdressing can become idolatry.

-11. Our wives did not want to marry women.
-Crossdressing ruins marriages, and many if not most crossdressing stories end in divorce.
-And of those marriages that stick it out, in most crossdressing is relegated to the closet, as a painful unhelpful thing the wife never wants to think about because it scares her and hurts her and disgusts her so much.
+11. Crossdressing ruins marriages, and many if not most crossdressing stories end in divorce.
+Our wives did not want to marry women, yet they are told to accept the crossdressing.
+They are even sometimes told to cultivate lesbian desires.
+For the few marriages that stick it out, largely crossdressing is relegated to the closet as a painful unhelpful thing the wife never wants to think about because it scares her and hurts her and disgusts her so much.
 Crossdressing can even make wives jealous.
 They want to be the woman, not their husband trying to be the woman.
 They want to be the femininely beautiful one, not their husband.
 Jealousy is wrong, but wives shouldn’t have to be tempted to feel that way by their own husbands.
 Further, the more one gives into crossdressing for sexual pleasure, the harder it is to be turned on to one’s wife.
 Sex becomes non-existent, or the husband thinks more about the wife’s clothing during sex than about her.
-Read my posts – Don’t force your wife to act as a lesbian and Choosing crossdressing or sex.
-Wives Answer Crossdressers’ Questions.
+Read my posts – Don’t force your wife to act as a lesbian and Wives Answer Crossdressers’ Questions and Post-Crossdressing Marital Sexual Difficulties and Is crossdressing flattering to women? and Book Recommendation – Living with a Transvestite.
+To hit this point home, imagine how you would feel if it was your wife insisting on living in a cross-gender way?
+This subjective feeling that most of us probably feel seems to point to a deeper truth.
+See my post – Imagine your wife crossdressed.

 Thank you.
 Thank you.
 Thank you.